 “What’s happening?”
 I asked, following Elliot swiftly towards the house as people cleared a path, some moving the opposite way as us.

 I looked for Silas, but he must’ve been ushered back into the house.
 When we stepped into the house, to the left was the living room where a circle of people were gathered.

 “Call 911!” we heard a cry.
 “Can anyone help?”

 Elliot pushed his way through the crowd, his height and strength an enormous asset to him, and I followed behind.
 When we made it through to the scene of the panic, I saw Silas on the floor next to a woman and his roommate, pale with a stream of saliva running down his cheek.
 Whatever state Silas was in when he texted me, the sight before him seemed to sober him up.
 He stared at his roommate in quiet shock, and I looked much the same, frozen at the sight of the familiar scene, everything moving in slow motion for me.

 People continued yelling things over each other, but all I could hear was ringing.
-Elliot moved to take a pulse and reposition Silas’ roommate, but all I could do was stand idly in place.
+Elliot moved to take a pulse and reposition Silas’ roommate, but all I could do was stand idly in my place.
 When Elliot looked up and motioned me over to help, all I could do was swallow.
 My breath slowed and quickened at the same time, the scene in front of me numbing the very core of me.
 I wanted to fight it, but nothing in me could summon a defense.
 Elliot looked in a different direction to flag someone else over when he recognized it wouldn’t be me assisting him with Silas’ roommate.